 Process 3: Get Authentication Result¶

-/api/v1/auth/brw/result to get the authentication result.
+Once the 3DS2 process is complete, the merchant will get the authentication result.
 The authentication result (from the ARes or RRes depending on challenge status) contains information such as as the ECI, Authentication Value (e.g. CAVV) and final Transaction Status.